4 August 2026, 14:21

 Fred Kurt: Das Reh in der Kulturlandschaft. Ökologie, Sozialverhalten, Jagd und Hege.
 Kosmos Verlag, Stuttgart 2002, ISBN 3-440-09397-2, p.
 83.

-Zenth F., Giari C., Morocutti E. et al. (2025) Hunting, but not outdoor recreation, modulates behavioral tolerance to human disturbance in Alpine marmots Marmota marmota.
+Zenth F., Giari C., Morocutti E. et al. (2025) Hunting, but not outdoor recreation, modulates behavioural tolerance to human disturbance in Alpine marmots Marmota marmota.
 Wildlife Biology 2025: e01397

 Jiguet F. et al. (2026) Ecological and economic assessments of native vertebrate pest control in France.
 Biological Conservation.
-The most comprehensive economic and ecological assessment of the hunting of carrion crows, rooks, magpies, Eurasian jays, and starlings in France to date.
+The most comprehensive economic and ecological assessment to date of the hunting of carrion crows, rooks, magpies, jays and starlings in France.
 Over seven years, more than 10.7 million birds of these five species were killed.
-The culls neither regulate populations nor reduce damage; in the case of the Eurasian jay and starling, higher cull numbers even correlate with higher spring population counts.
+The kills regulate neither populations nor damage; for jays and starlings, a higher kill figure even correlates with higher spring populations.

 Jiguet F. & Gantin C. (2025) Fission-fusion dynamics and spring movements in first-year carrion crows challenge the efficiency of culling strategies.
 Scientific Reports 15: 31068.
-Shows that up to 96 percent of carrion crows shot in spring are young, non-breeding individuals.
-The breeding population segment relevant to population regulation is not reached by hunting.
+Shows that up to 96 per cent of carrion crows killed in spring are young, non-breeding individuals.
+The regulatorily relevant breeding population segment is not captured by hunting.

 Jiguet F. (2020) The Fox and the Crow.
 A need to update pest control strategies.
 Biological Conservation 248: 108693.
-Called as early as 2020 for a fundamental ecological, economic, and ethical reassessment of the hunting of foxes and corvids.
+As early as 2020, this called for a fundamental ecological, economic and ethical re-evaluation of the hunting of foxes and corvids.

 Green A.J., Elmberg J. & Lovas-Kiss Á. (2019) Beyond Scatter-Hoarding and Frugivory: European Corvids as Overlooked Vectors for a Broad Range of Plants.
 Frontiers in Ecology and Evolution 7: 133.
 Documents the underestimated role of corvids as seed dispersers.

 Hougner C., Colding J. & Söderqvist T. (2006) Economic valuation of a seed dispersal service in the Stockholm National Urban Park, Sweden.
 Ecological Economics 59: 364–374.
-Quantifies the economic value of seed dispersal by Eurasian jays at 3’200 to 14’600 euros per breeding pair.
+Puts the economic value of seed dispersal by Eurasian jays at 3,200 to 14,600 euros per breeding pair.

 Coltman D.W. et al. (2003) Undesirable evolutionary consequences of trophy hunting.
-Nature 426: 655–658 (bighorn sheep; the selective mechanisms described are applicable to ibex under trophy hunting)
+Nature 426: 655–658 (bighorn sheep; the selection mechanisms described are transferable to ibex subject to trophy hunting)

 Pigeon G. et al. (2016) Intense selective hunting leads to artificial evolution in horn size.
 Evolutionary Applications 9: 521–530

-Note: To date, no population studies specific to chamois and ibex in Switzerland exist regarding the effects of hunting on stress physiology or behavioral change.
-This section will be updated as new data from long-term alpine studies become available.
+Note: For chamois and ibex in Switzerland, dedicated population studies on the effects of hunting on stress physiology or behavioural change are still lacking.
+This section will be supplemented once new data from long-term alpine studies become available.

 van der Walle J. et al. Hunting regulation favors slow life histories in brown bear